harsha-simhadri/big-ann-benchmarks/README.md

 The framework assumes that all data is stored in `data/`.
 Please use a symlink if your datasets and indices are supposed to be stored somewhere else.
+The location of the linked folder matters a great deal for SSD-based search performance in T2.
+A local SSD such as the one found on Azure Ls-series VMs is better than remote disks, even premium ones.
+See [T1/T2](t1_t2/README.md) for more details.

 ## Data sets